John Paul II Center for Interreligious Dialogue: Distinguished visiting professorships

-Every year the John Paul II Center brings 2-3 distinguished visiting professors to Rome, particularly in the areas of Jewish studies and interreligious dialogue.
+Every year the John Paul II Center brought 2-3 distinguished visiting professors to Rome, particularly in the areas of Jewish studies and interreligious dialogue.
 The courses they offer are intensive, ranging from 1.5 ects 8-day courses, to 3.0 ects 15-day courses.
 The professors are chosen by the Center's Academic Committee.
 Recent visiting professors have included: